 The selection of documents for the analysis, such as searches for coded segments, can be done easily by hand: You can activate all the documents of the project, the documents of a particular document group, or even a single document.
 But more complex selective coding searches are difficult to do by hand.

-In addition to manual activation, there are also automatic activation options.
-With the Activate by document variable function, you can choose to activate documents based on the variable values that have been assigned to them.
+For this reason there are also automatic activation options.
+With the Activate Documents by Variable function, you can choose to activate documents based on the variable values that have been assigned to them.
 If you have defined variables for gender, age, and education level, for example, you could choose to select only those documents that represent women over the age of 40 that have at least a high school education.
-These activations can be made by entering the appropriate formulas.
-The formula syntax in MAXQDA is similar to that of statistics programs like SPSS.
+These activations can be made by entering the appropriate conditions.

 - A section for the logical formulas and the buttons to create a new formula, delete the currently selected formula, or delete all formulas.

 All logical conditions must have the following components:

 If you have created a variable called “Education” and defined the education levels as "low", "intermediate" and "high", you can use the following formula in order to activate those documents that are interviews with participants with a rather low educational level:

 Education = low

 To create such an condition in MAXQDA, proceed as follows: